 CAAND helps people in Ards and North Down solve problems...

 We help people resolve their consumer, legal, money and other problems by providing free, independent and confidential advice, and by influencing policymakers.
 We help people by providing a benefits check and then if necessary we assist with form filling.

-As a whole Citizens Advice is the largest advice charity in Northern Ireland working against poverty.
+As a whole Community Advice is the largest advice charity in Northern Ireland working against poverty.
 In the past year, our offices handled over 283,000 enquiries and dealt with 89,000 clients directly.
 In the same period, 136,000 people used our online self-help website service accessing over one million information items relating to Northern Ireland law, practice and services.

 The service is delivered through an unrivaled network of outlets throughout Northern Ireland.